ickarakurt/cemkarakurt/src/content/note/jest-mocking.md

    await expect(mockFn()).rejects.toThrow("Rejected Error");
    ```

+**Tip:** Use `mockResolvedValue` and `mockRejectedValue` to simulate async behavior when testing API calls or database queries.

 ## Clearing and Resetting Mocks

-1. Clearing mock calls and instances:
+1. **Clearing mock calls and instances:**

+   Use `mockClear()` to clear the recorded calls and instances without changing the mock’s behavior.

    ```javascript
    const mockFn = jest.fn();